fabiommendes/sidekick/docs/introduction.rst

-It seems like it is only a function declaration, but in reality it does a few things more: it gives the function a name, defines its documentation string and sets an implicit scope for global variables.
+It seems like it is only a function declaration, but in reality it does a few more things: it gives the function a name, defines its documentation string and sets an implicit scope for global variables.
 For top level functions of your public API, in which it is useful to declare all those properties, this is an efficient syntax.